Join Us For Worship!

 Work, relationships, parenting, technology—any of these facets of our lives can become “unintended replacement religions,” and it takes intentionality and commitment to recenter ourselves in God’s grace.
 Each week we will read a chapter of the book and come together on Sunday to discuss how these forces are at work in our own lives and the all-important question—what to do about it?

 Author David Zahl is an Episcopal lay minister in Charlottesville, Va., and founder of Mockingbird Ministries, “an organization devoted to ‘connecting the Christian faith with the realities of everyday life.’”
 Seculosity is available in paperback, hardback, digital and audio formats and is available for purchase by clicking here, or by pressing the button below.
-There is no need to sign-up for the class ahead of time.

 Recent Events